 If you live in the NSW Illawarra region and are looking for a great birding group to join, you can check them out here.

-A fun night with the Port Fairy community, chatting about Australia’s birds, the release of the Australia’s Birdwatching Megaspots book and answering questions from the audience.
+A fun night with the Port Fairy community at Blarney Books & Art, chatting about Australia’s birds, the release of the Australia’s Birdwatching Megaspots book and answering questions from the audience.

 Chris Farrell and I are very proud of the Australia’s Birdwatching Megaspots book, which will be a great assistance to show people from both Australia and around the world 55 of Australia’s Birdwatching Megaspots (200 plus species) and areas of interest around Australia via GPS coordinates and details descriptions.
 We are also thankful of Birdlife Australia’s and WWF Australia endorsements documented on the back of the book but would like to have the book reviewed in the next Birdlife magazine.